DoubleML -- An Object-Oriented Implementation of Double Machine Learning in R: Estimation in real-data and simulated examples

-Setting the option \texttt{apply\_cross\_fitting\ =\ FALSE} at the instantiation of the causal model allows double machine learning being performed without cross-fitting.
+\begin{CodeChunk} \begin{CodeInput} R> learner <- lrn("regr.ranger", num.trees = 100, mtry = 20, + min.node.size = 2, max.depth = 5) R> ml_l <- learner R> ml_m <- learner R> data <- make_plr_CCDDHNR2018(alpha = 0.5, n_obs = 100, + return_type = "data.table") R> doubleml_data <- DoubleMLData$new(data, y_col = "y", d_cols = "d") R> set.seed(314) R> doubleml_plr_internal <- DoubleMLPLR$new(doubleml_data, ml_l, ml_m, + n_folds = 4) R> doubleml_plr_internal$fit() R> doubleml_plr_internal$summary() \end{CodeInput} \begin{CodeOutput} Estimates and significance testing of the effect of target variables Estimate.
+Std.
+Error t value Pr(>|t|) d 0.4892 0.1024 4.776 1.79e-06 *** --- Signif. codes: 0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
+0.1 ' ' 1 \end{CodeOutput} \end{CodeChunk} In the second sample code, we manually specify a sampling scheme using the `\code{mlr3::Resampling}' class.
+Alternatively, users can provide a nested list that has the following structure: \begin{itemize} \tightlist \item The length of the outer list must match with the desired number of repetitions of the sample-splitting, i.e.,~\code{n\_rep}. \item The inner list is a named list of length 2 specifying the \code{test\_ids} and \code{train\_ids}.
+The named entries \code{test\_ids} and \code{train\_ids} are lists of the same length, \begin{itemize} \tightlist \item \code{train\_ids} is a list of length \code{n\_folds} that specifies the indices of the observations used for model fitting in each fold, \item \code{test\_ids} is a list of length \code{n\_folds} that specifies the indices of the observations used for calculation of the score in each fold. \end{itemize} \end{itemize} Set up a task and cross-validation resampling scheme in \pkg{mlr3}. \begin{CodeChunk} \begin{CodeInput} R> doubleml_plr_external <- DoubleMLPLR$new(doubleml_data, ml_l, ml_m, + draw_sample_splitting = FALSE) R> set.seed(314) R> my_task <- Task$new("help task", "regr", data) R> my_sampling <- rsmp("cv", folds = 4)$instantiate(my_task) R> train_ids <- lapply(1:4, function(x) my_sampling$train_set(x)) R> test_ids <- lapply(1:4, function(x) my_sampling$test_set(x)) R> smpls = list(list(train_ids = train_ids, test_ids = test_ids)) \end{CodeInput} \end{CodeChunk} Structure of the specified sampling scheme. \begin{CodeChunk} \begin{CodeInput} R> str(smpls) \end{CodeInput} \begin{CodeOutput} List of 1 $ :List of 2 ..$ train_ids:List of 4 .. ..$ : int [1:75] 1 7 11 18 19 20 21 31 32 37 ... .. ..$ : int [1:75] 10 15 16 22 26 35 38 40 41 46 ... .. ..$ : int [1:75] 10 15 16 22 26 35 38 40 41 46 ... .. ..$ : int [1:75] 10 15 16 22 26 35 38 40 41 46 ... ..$ test_ids :List of 4 .. ..$ : int [1:25] 10 15 16 22 26 35 38 40 41 46 ... .. ..$ : int [1:25] 1 7 11 18 19 20 21 31 32 37 ... .. ..$ : int [1:25] 3 5 6 8 17 24 25 28 29 34 ... .. ..$ : int [1:25] 2 4 9 12 13 14 23 27 30 33 ... \end{CodeOutput} \end{CodeChunk} Fit the model and summarize. \begin{CodeChunk} \begin{CodeInput} R> doubleml_plr_external$set_sample_splitting(smpls) R> doubleml_plr_external$fit() R> doubleml_plr_external$summary() \end{CodeInput} \begin{CodeOutput} Estimates and significance testing of the effect of target variables Estimate.
+Std.
+Error t value Pr(>|t|) d 0.4892 0.1024 4.776 1.79e-06 *** --- Signif. codes: 0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
+0.1 ' ' 1 \end{CodeOutput} \end{CodeChunk} Setting the option \code{apply\_cross\_fitting\ =\ FALSE} at the instantiation of the causal model allows double machine learning being performed without cross-fitting.
 It results in randomly splitting the sample into two parts.
-The first half of the data is used for the estimation of the nuisance models with the machine learning methods and the second half for estimating the causal parameter, i.e., solution of the score.
+The first half of the data is used for the estimation of the nuisance models with the machine learning methods and the second half for estimating the causal parameter, i.e.,~solution of the score.
 Note that cross-fitting performs well empirically and is recommended to remove bias induced by overfitting.
-Moreover, cross-fitting allows to exploit full efficiency: Every fold is used once for training the ML methods and once for estimation of the score \citep[pp.~6]{dml2018}.
-A short example on the efficiency gains associated with cross-fitting is provided in Section \ref{role_crossfit}.
+Moreover, cross-fitting allows to exploit full efficiency: Every fold is used once for training the ML methods and once for estimation of the score \citep[C6]{dml2018}.
+A short example on the efficiency gains associated with cross-fitting is provided in Figure~\ref{crossfit}.